Lee Hall at a glance

 Disclaimer: Please note that the floor plans provided are for general reference only and may not reflect the most current layout due to ongoing and recent facilities projects.
 Changes such as renovations, remodeling, and other modifications might not be immediately updated in these plans.
 We appreciate your understanding and apologize for any inconvenience this may cause.

-Lee & Beaumont staff
+Lee Hall staff

 Chloe Beck